AnneLaure57/doc/docs/BestPractices/bestPracticesGit.md

 ## **16 - Git Branch**

-* use différents branches
+* use different branches
 * use branch naming convention
-* delete stale branches (stale = obselète)
+* delete stale branches (stale = no stable)
-* keep yout branches up to date
+* keep your branches up to date
 * protect your main branch
 * test before push
 * use group word in the branch name